MicrosoftDocs/Virtualization-Documentation/tlfs.md

 <span id="_Ref141888937" class="anchor"><span id="_Toc221334080" class="anchor"><span id="_Toc222907549" class="anchor"><span id="_Toc342653323" class="anchor"><span id="_Toc439864354" class="anchor"></span></span></span></span></span>Appendix I: Event Log Entries
 ========================================================================================================================================================================================================================================================================

-Note: In the table below, rows with bold entries in the “Event Name” column and 8-byte entries in the “Event Number” column represent event groups, not individual events.
+Note: In the table below, rows with bold entries in the “Event Name" column and 8-byte entries in the “Event Number" column represent event groups, not individual events.
 Not all groups have events defined, but the groups are included for completeness.